dadrian/dadrian.io/content/blog/posts/revocation-aint-no-thang.md

 ## Takeaways

-- Revocation does need need to be "solved", for the public web PKI.
+- Revocation does not need to be "solved", for the public web PKI.
 We have the solution.
 - Short-lived certificates are the solution for revocation in the public Web PKI
 - Other PKIs may have other needs and potential solutions.
 Not all PKIs are the Web PKI.
 - We certainly do not need another marginally better CRL compression scheme.
 Please stop publishing them.